PierreBeucher/cloudypad/README.md

 task reboot
 ```

-Sunshine server should now start with instance.
+Sunshine server should now start with Sunshine service.

-Access Sunshine via broswer on port 47990 using either task command, IP address or defined FQDN on port `47990` to setup password:
+Access Sunshine via broswer on port 47990 using either task command, IP address or defined FQDN to setup password:

 ```sh
 # Open Sunshine on default browser